 The Ticking Time Bomb: Why 'Harvest Now, Decrypt Later' Makes Quantum-Proof Encryption Essential for Businesses Today

 In the fast-paced world of cybersecurity, businesses often focus on immediate threats like ransomware or phishing attacks.
 But lurking in the shadows is a far more insidious danger: quantum computing.
-Imagine a data breach where hackers steal your company's encrypted files—customer records, intellectual property, financial data—and you breathe a sigh of relief because the encryption holds.
+Imagine a data breach where hackers steal your company's encrypted files — customer records, intellectual property, financial data — and you breathe a sigh of relief because the encryption holds.
 Or does it?
 Adversaries aren't always decrypting data right away; instead, they're employing a strategy called "harvest now, decrypt later" (HNDL), storing your encrypted information until quantum computers can crack it effortlessly.
-This isn't science fiction or a problem for the distant future—it's happening now, and businesses without quantum-proof encryption are leaving their most valuable assets exposed.
+This isn't science fiction or a problem for the distant future — it's happening now, and businesses without quantum-proof encryption are leaving their most valuable assets exposed.

-Understanding the Quantum Threat
+Understanding the Quantum Threat to Today's Encryption Standards

 Quantum computers operate on principles vastly different from classical computers.
 While today's machines use bits (0s and 1s), quantum computers leverage qubits, which can exist in multiple states simultaneously thanks to superposition and entanglement.
 This allows them to solve complex problems exponentially faster.